fazlehannan/fazlehannan/README.md

 ## About Me

 I am a Computer Science graduate with a strong foundation in both theoretical and applied computing, along with experience in leading research initiatives, establishing research groups, and contributing to competitive, grant-funded projects.
 My academic and research journey has been shaped by work on intelligent, data-intensive systems during my Master’s at the University of Lincoln and earlier at the National Center for Big Data and Cloud Computing.
-Through this experience, I have developed expertise in handling large-scale datasets, designing data pipelines, and building systems for the efficient processing, storage, and management of high-volume data.

 🔷 Research Interests & Long-Term Career Goals